› Business Loans › Lender Reviews › Truist Business Loans Review

 Yes, Truist is an SBA lender, but it does not provide an option to apply online.
 Business owners interested in an SBA loan through Truist must apply at a branch location.

 The US Small Business Administration (SBA) partially guarantees SBA loans and limits what lenders can charge.
 The partial guarantee gives lenders the security to offer higher borrowing amounts at lower interest rates and longer terms.
-SBA lending is considered the gold standard of small business financing.
+One advantage of SBA loans is that they have lower interest rates than standard loans.
+SBA loans are backed by government guarantees, facilitating risk for lenders.

 Truist has many negative reviews, but they are all from the consumer banking side.
 Most negative complaints concern mortgages, personal checking accounts, and other consumer services.